 Tagged as Australia’s “healing honey,” Jarrah honey is one of the most effective natural antibiotics.

 It allows little moisture, leaving no room for microorganisms to survive.
-The natural enzymes in this honey provide its antimicrobial properties.
+The natural enzymes in this honey provide antimicrobial properties.
 Along with its high hydrogen peroxide level, it can stop the growth of bacteria like staphylococci and E. coli.

 Raw Jarrah honey also has antifungal activities that inhibit dermatophyte fungi and Candida fungi.
 These fungi are potent in causing wound infections as well as oral and vaginal thrush.